bsmahi/springframework-course/coursemodule2/BeanLifeCycleMethods.md

 }
 ```

-1. Read beans.xml file from classpath where file is available
+1. Read the `beans.xml` file from classpath where file is available
-2. Get the bean name `beanNameAwareInterfaceExample` defined in `beans.xml`
+2. Get the bean name `beanNameAwareInterfaceExample` defined in the `beans.xml`
 3. Closing the application context

 ```log